MTRU

 * work to support Rover bus services in East Sussex including service planning, advising new transport partnership and producing information video to be circulated to 2,000 homes in the area, work for County Council, Eastbourne Buses and transport partnership completed November 2005,

-* work to support West Midlands TIF bid for consortium of local authorities and Centro including helping to create consensus between key players and drafting agreed statement on demand management, completed June 2005,
+* support for the West Midlands TIF bid for a consortium of local authorities and Centro including work to help create consensus between key players and drafting agreed statement on demand management, completed June 2005,

 * assessing lorry control scheme for part of the Peak District National Park using Government road cost figures and commenting on their suitability, CPRE, report June 2005,